datawire/ambassador-docs/docs/emissary/pre-release/topics/running/ambassador.md

 ##### Cross origin resource sharing (CORS)

 * `cors` sets the default CORS configuration for all mappings in the cluster.
-See the [CORS syntax](../../using/cors).
+The default is that CORS is not configured.

 For example: